MMMikeM/MMMovies/readme.md

 - MVC in NodeJS and how to use templating engines
 - Many-to-many relations
-- Auth, using JWTs, assisted with argon2
+- Auth, ~~using JWTs~~ using, assisted with argon2

 ### Challenges that I have run into are 💪🏻

 - Dated documentation in libraries
 - Asynchronous iteration
-- Auth has a steep learning curve
+- Auth has a steep learning curve - particularly in MVC JS land.
 - Caching data between gets and posts
 - _Not_ spending a bunch of time making it look good